Ironhead Transmission

 With over 50 individual pieces, overhauling an Ironhead transmission requires attention to detail and a lot of checking and rechecking.
 A well-intentioned DIYer can easily cause damage by forgetting a retaining ring or installing a wrong-size thrust washer.

-The four-speed Sportster unit transmission was produced for over three decades, starting with 1954-1956 Harley K-models, then 1957-1985 Ironheads, and 1986-1990 Early Evo Sportsters.
+The 4-speed Sportster transmission was produced for over three decades, first seeing use in 1954-1956 Harley K-models, then 1957-1985 Ironheads, and lastly 1986-1990 Early Evo Sportsters.

-Although some feel a four-speed is antiquated, it does a fine job of spreading the abundant torque of the motor.
-You can easily hold a gear where other makes have to go back a gear or two.
+You can easily hold a gear where other makes and models have to go back a gear or two.

 Although it's a bit complicated to assemble, there's no groundbreaking technology here.
 Similar to engine building, the skills needed to rebuild one are acquired as needed.